eccentricdevotion/TARDIS/handles.md

 Handles can only be placed inside the TARDIS, and must be placed in an item frame.

-Outside the TARDIS you can only communicate with Handles if he is in your inventory, or you have a communicator (and Handles is placed in the TARDIS) — use the `/tardisrecipe communicator` to view the recipe, or give a communicator with the `/tardisgive [player] communicator 1` command.
+<a id="communicator"></a>Outside the TARDIS you can only communicate with Handles if he is in your inventory, or you have a communicator (and
+Handles is placed in the TARDIS) — use the `/tardisrecipe communicator` to view the recipe, or give a communicator with the `/tardisgive [player] communicator 1` command.